openaphid/openaphid.github.com/source/_posts/2012-06-27-openaphid-android-v0-dot-1-released.markdown

 - [https://github.com/openaphid/Runtime](https://github.com/openaphid/Runtime) is updated with the Android related codes.
 You can check it out and build it with Android NDK.

 - [https://github.com/openaphid/Demos](https://github.com/openaphid/Demos) is also refreshed with the Android project files.
-You can download the prebuilt APK files to test them on your Android devices: [https://github.com/openaphid/Demos](https://github.com/openaphid/Demos)
+You can download the prebuilt APK files to test them on your Android devices: [OpenAphid-Android-Demos.apk](https://github.com/openaphid/Demos/blob/master/Android/Demos/apk/OpenAphid-Android-Demos.apk)

-- [https://github.com/openaphid/Boilerplate-iOS](https://github.com/openaphid/Boilerplate-iOS) is a new template project for developing Android games with OpenAphid.

 ## Highlights and Limitations of OpenAphid Android v0.1